pandas-dev/pandas/doc/source/development/contributing.rst

 See  `official docker documentation <https://docs.docker.com/docker-for-windows/install-windows-home/>`_ for details.

-**Windows Pro, Enterprise, or Education**
+**Installing Docker on Windows Pro, Enterprise, or Education**

 First make sure that you have Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
-Ensure that Hyper-V (and Containers Windows - is it necessary?) feature is `enabled <https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v>`_.
+Ensure that Hyper-V feature is `enabled <https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v>`_.

 Download and install `Docker for Windows <https://docs.microsoft.com/pl-pl/windows/wsl/wsl2-kernel>`_.
 When prompted, ensure the `Enable Hyper-V Windows Features` option is selected on the Configuration page.